alex-berman/BKOS-py/README.md

 Information about the model is provided by the domain through a function that, given a claim (e.g. that the person is extraverted) returns propositions that support the claim (e.g. that the person likes danceable music).

 For a description of how such information can be extracted from a linear model, see [this paper](https://ceur-ws.org/Vol-3825/short3-2.pdf).

+# Natural language understanding (NLU) and generation (NLG)
+While BKOS focuses on dialogue management, this repo also contains some illustrative examples of how BKOS can be integrated with NLU and NLG components.
+Both domains use simple keyword-based NLU; however, `music_personality` can optionally be used with an NLU based on a large language model (via OpenAI's API).
+For NLG, both domains use simple templates.

 # The name BKOS
 The name BKOS combines the word "because" with the notion of KoS (conversation oriented semantics; see J. Ginzburg, Semantics for Conversation, 2008).